Would you drink a cannabis coke?

 In addition, according to a study by BDS Analytics, also cited in Forbes magazine, this strategy for Coca-Cola can be very lucrative, since it reveals that sales of cannabis infused beverages reached $ 35.6 million dollars in the United States..

 Other companies are also interested

-However, Coca-Cola is not the first company to venture into this business.
+However, Coca-Cola is not the first company to venture IGNORE INTO this business.
 According to El Espectador, the Corona Constellation Brands brewery announced an investment of $ 3.8 billion USD last month to increase its stake in Canopy Growth, another Canadian marijuana producer with more than $ 10 billion worth of marijuana.

 You may also be interested: The economic impacts of the legalization of marijuana in Uruguay

 Likewise, the Canadian brewery Molson Coors is in the process of creating a joint venture with Hydropothecary of Quebec for the production of cannabis beverages in Canada.
 Likewise, according to BNN Bloomberg, the producer of beer and other spirits Diageo is in talks with three Canadian marijuana producers, and the newspaper El Espectador states that "the artisanal processing unit Lagunitas de Heineken launched a brand specialized in non-alcoholic beverages.
 Alcoholics with THC, active ingredient in marijuana".